aerodude45/orgdocs/bylaws.md

 The Board of Directors, a.k.a. board, a.k.a. board of officers, is defined as all current elected officers of the DHMN.

-### 3.3 - Elections for the Officers:

-Elections shall occur annually at dates determined by the sitting Officers and shall be open to all active member and be communicated via the DHMN mailing list.
-Each voter shall vote “Yea” or “Nay” for each candidate.
-The candidate with the most "Yea" votes is elected.
-Tie votes shall require a run-off vote.
-When the election results are confirmed and announced, the Officer seats are vacated and assumed by the newly elected member.

 ## 4 - The Appleton Makerspace (powered by DHMN) and Facility-Specific Rules.